camptocamp/helm-geoserver-cloud/README.md

 ### create a cluster on your machine

-The following configuration will create a single-node "cluster" on your machine, the kubelet parameters ensure that it works also if you have an almost full development PC.
+The following configuration will create a single-node "cluster" on your machine, the kubelet parameters ensure that it works also if you have a development PC with a disk almost full.
 It will also bind the port `localhost:8085` of your machine with the ingress controller port `80`, just adapt accordingly to your needs.
 You also need a local image registry to push your local images into the cluster.

 ```bash
 # create a local registry